ARIZONA HOMICIDE DEFENSE ATTORNEY

 In Arizona, an individual who causes the death of other person, whether intentionally or unintentionally, has committed homicide.
 Depending on the circumstances, not all homicides are considered to be crimes.
 Criminal homicide is a serious offense and an individual charged with homicide faces severe penalties.
-The Ramos Law Firm has been defending clients on a wide range of homicide charges for more than 23 years.
+The Ramos Law Firm has been defending clients on a wide range of homicide charges for more than nearly 30 years.

 What is criminal homicide?